New Fourth Army: 1937–1938

-In 1938 the 1st, 2nd and 3rd detachments began marching to the battlefront in southern Anhui and southern Jiangsu.
+In 1938, the 1st, 2nd and 3rd detachments began marching to the battlefront in southern Anhui and southern Jiangsu.
 The 4th detachment got northern and middle Anhui.
 Due to being in the back of the Japanese army, the New Fourth Army didn't eliminate very many Japanese troops at first.
 The majority of the time they were establishing base areas and enlisting new recruits.
 After the Japanese had occupied Wuhan the New Fourth Army took the opportunity to set up several guerrilla camps in the area.

+In January 1938, the New Fourth Army formed its Battlefield Service Troupe.
+The group did propaganda work among soldiers, peasants, and other local people, teaching songs and other performances.

 1939–1940

 In 1939 the Japanese Army stopped attacking the Nationalist forces on a large scale.
 The New Fourth Army was restricted to the south of the Yangtze River.
 In order to establish a new base area the New Fourth Army sent an advance team to Northern Jiangsu and clashed with guerrillas of the Nationalist forces there.
 In the battle of Huangqiao the New Fourth Army destroyed the 89th Army and the 33rd division of the Nationalist forces.
 The Eighth Route Army also dispatched the 4th detachment's 12,000 men to support the New Fourth Army.